-1.13 REFERRAL SAMPLES
+1.18 REFERRAL SAMPLES

 All referral tests must be sent as soon as possible to the laboratory.
-Some referral tests require specific storage conditions which are detailed in the Directory of Tests section.
+Some referral tests require specific storage conditions which are detailed in the Test Directory located at https://saolta.ie/wards/pathology-laboratory-department-0.
 If there is any doubt about the taking and storing of referral samples, contact the Pathology Laboratory for advice.